How to Choose the Best Baby Gate (in Four Simple Steps)

 Safety gates can be divided into three categories, based on size and functionality:

-- Specialty Gates are designed for specific areas (such as hearths) or irregularly shaped spaces (such as when opposing walls don't line up unevenly).
+Specialty Gates are designed for specific areas (such as hearths) or irregularly shaped spaces (such as when opposing walls don't line up evenly).

 Rule of thumb: measure each space before you shop.
-To do it right the first time, watch our How to Measure video.
 Invest a few minutes upfront, and you save yourself a world of aggravation later.

 2. What's the Best Installation Option?

 Hardware Gates are permanently screwed to studs in the walls, and offer the greatest strength.
 The trade-off is that they're more complicated to install and leave holes behind, until you patch them over.